sparklingrobots/nano2017/second_draft/03_end/LoMeditates.md

+SUMMARY: Lo feels rage, controls it with meditation.

 She needed to learn to control her rage.

 But everytime she contained it she only felt the pressure grow.
 And the rage would grow with it.